 Disrupting Education?
 Experimental Evidence on Technology-Aided Instruction in India

 We study the impact of a personalized technology-aided after-school instruction program in middle-school grades in urban India using a lottery that provided winners free access to the program.
-Lottery winners scored 0.37σ higher in math and 0.23σ higher in Hindi over just a 4.5-month period.
-IV estimates suggest that attending the program for 90 days would increase math and Hindi test scores by 0.6σ and 0.39σ respectively.
+Lottery winners scored 0.37 standard deviations higher in math and 0.23 standard deviations higher in Hindi over just a 4.5-month period.
+IV estimates suggest that attending the program for 90 days would increase math and Hindi test scores by 0.6 standard deviations and 0.39 standard deviations respectively.
 We find similar absolute test score gains for all students, but much greater relative gains for academically-weaker students.
 Our results suggest that well-designed technology-aided instruction programs can sharply improve productivity in delivering education.

 Researchers partnered with Educational Initiatives to study the “Mindspark” program.
 Mindspark is a computer-assisted learning (CAL) software that provides students with personalized instruction.
 Mindspark uses a set of games, videos, and activities that pull from a database of over 45,000 questions to test students and provide explanations and feedback.
 A key feature of the Mindspark program is its ability to use data to identify the learning level of every student, deliver customized content targeted at this level, and dynamically adjust to the student’s progress.
 Mindspark can be delivered through desktop computers, laptops, and tablets, and it can be implemented online, in school classrooms, or in after-school programs.